North-Sea-Transition-Authority/offshore-safety-directive/documentation/migration/migration-steps.md

 ## 11. Migrate the installation appointments

-Execute the anonymous block in `energyportal/V11_create_installation_appointments.sql` which will take all the data in the `osd_migration.migratable_wellbore_appointments` table and create rows in the following tables:
+Execute the anonymous block in `energyportal/V11_create_installation_appointments.sql` which will take all the data in the `osd_migration.migratable_installation_appointments` table and create rows in the following tables:

 - `osd.assets`
 - `osd.appointments`